-The intent of the function is to simulate "expanding" and "collapsing" a set of rows within the worksheet, where the rows are built out via Axiom query.
-Instead of bringing all rows into the worksheet and then selectively hiding or showing certain rows (which can be performance-intensive), you can dynamically populate the spreadsheet with blocks of rows as needed.
+The function can also be used to simulate "expanding" and "collapsing" a set of rows within the worksheet, where the rows are built out via Axiom query.
+Instead of bringing all rows into the worksheet and then selectively hiding or showing certain rows (which can be performance-intensive), you can dynamically populate and clear blocks of rows as needed.

-RunAxiomQueryBlock("DisplayText", "AxiomQueryName", "NestedQueryNames")
+RunAxiomQueryBlock("DisplayText", "AxiomQueryName", "NestedQueryNames", SuppressCollapse)